nhsengland/it-standards/security/guidance-for-using-open-internet-tools.md

 Open Internet Tools (OITs) are applications or services from suppliers outside the NHS.
 They often have the following characteristics:

 - They are general purpose.
-This means they are not specific to the MoJ.
+This means they are not specific to the NHSEI.
 Other organisations can use them.
 - They are accessed using the Internet, usually through a web browser.
 This means that if you have Internet access, you are able to connect to the tools.
 - They have a basic 'free-to-use' version.
 This means that you are able to use some or all the capabilities, but with some constraints.
 For example, an online word-processor might limit you to 5 documents in your account.
 - They have one or more 'paid for' versions.
 By paying for the tool, you unlock some or all the constraints.